Krenovate-Solutions-Pvt-Ltd/CFI/docs/Goal-Based-Fitness-Plan/GB-Program-Section.md

 In this section:

--   Connect existing lectures
+-   Connect existing lectures to the respective program section.
 -   Sequence of the program should be maintained
--   Multiple lectures can be attached
+-   It follows the Many-to-1 model : Multiple lectures can be attached to a single Program Section
+-   Also, 1 lecture can be connected to multiple Program sections.

 ####    **Connect Existing Lecture**